mattiaskronberg/Friends-with-Parse/README.md

 The Cloud Code itself is included in the project (.js).

 Cloud Code and Cloud Call function call was written by and posted to Treehouse forums by [Stone Preston]( https://teamtreehouse.com/stonepreston).
 I translated the function call from Objective C to Swift.

+## Warnings

+- As of this version, some parts of the project violate MVC.
+There are some action and network calls in cells.
+This will be patched in later versions.